Central Ohio · Woman-Owned · 350+ Clients

 How long has Web Chick been in business?

-Since 1995 — over 30 years.
-Based in Central Ohio, serving 350+ active clients including county offices, townships, villages, government agencies, and small businesses.
+Based in Central Ohio, serving 350+ active clients — county offices, townships, villages, government agencies and small businesses.
+Long enough that you’ll find our work in nearly every county we serve.

 Pour yourself a cup &